 Datacard v Eagle Technologies EWHC 244 (Pat) – Patent and trade mark case over the sale of third party printer ink cartridges.

 Copyright and Designs

-Cofemel v G-Star Raw CV (C-683/17) – Instructed to appear on behalf of the UK government in a reference from Portugal relating to the interaction between copyright and design protection.
+Cofemel v G-Star Raw CV (C-683/17) – Appeared in the CJEU on behalf of the UK government in a reference from Portugal relating to the interaction between copyright and design protection.